LarsvanDartel/Modpack-Create/README.md

 ## Todo

-- Construction wand (not updated to 1.21.1 yet)
-- Create: Copycats+ (not updated to 1.21.1 yet)
-- Create: Jetpack (not updated to 1.21.1 yet)
 - Create: Numismatics (not updated to 1.21.1 yet)
 - Create: Steam 'n Rails (not updated to 1.21.1 yet)
-- Create: Food (not updated to 1.21.1 yet)
 - Create: Slice & Dice (not updated to 1.21.1 yet)